-Superior to articulating surface, the middle of the width of the humerus is marked by two depressions.
+Superior to the articulating surface, the middle of the width of the humerus is marked by two depressions.
 On anterior surface, it is coronoid fossa that accommodates the coronoid process of the ulna on flexion.
 Lateral to it is a smaller fossa called radial fossa that accepts radial head on flexion.

-A depression on posterior aspect is called olecranon fossa which accommodates the olecranon of the ulna on extension.
+A depression on the posterior aspect is called olecranon fossa which accommodates the olecranon of the ulna on the extension.
 The olecranon is the proximal end of the ulna, from which the C-shaped trochlea notch is carved.

 The epicondyles and ridges serve as attachment sites for ligaments and muscles.
-Medial epicondyle serves as origin of flexor muscles of forearm and hand whereas lateral epicondyle serves as extensor origin.
+Medial epicondyle serves as the origin of flexor muscles of forearm and hand whereas lateral epicondyle serves as extensor origin.

 Upper end of ulna provides articular cartilage–covered trochlear notch carved out of the olecranon process.
 The olecranon posteriorly serves as attachment of triceps muscle, a powerful elbow extensor.